abendigo/abendigo.github.io/_posts/2021-03-16-traefik_blue_green.markdown

 Then start them, `docker-compose up -d`.
 If you run `docker ps` or `docker-compose ps` you should now see 3 containers running.

-We need to tell Traefik about these services, so in the `dynaic` directory, we are going to add 4 files, `http.services.blue.yml`:
+We need to tell Traefik about these services, so in the `dynamic` directory, we are going to add 4 files, `http.services.blue.yml`:

     http: